Management team

 Jeff Jerman

-Jeff has a passion for delivering safe and efficacious medicines, not least through reducing late-stage drug attrition.
+Jeff has a passion for delivering safe and efficacious medicines, very much with a patient-centric focus, and for reducing late-stage drug attrition.

-He is a pharmacologist and prior to joining LifeArc spent 20 years as a neuroscientist with GSK, where he supported the development of therapeutics for both psychiatric and neurodegenerative disease.
+He is a Molecular Pharmacologist and prior to joining LifeArc worked for over 20 years as a neuroscientist with GSK, supporting the development of therapeutics for both psychiatric and neurodegenerative diseases.

 Message Jeff